neuspell/neuspell/README.md

 - [Requirements](#Requirements)

 # Updates
+- 03 March, 2021:
+  - Code-base reformatted.
+Addressed some bug fixes.
 - 14 November, 2020: Our ```BERT``` pretrained model is now available as part of huggingface models as ```murali1996/bert-base-cased-spell-correction```.
-We provide an example code snippet at [./scripts/huggingface](scripts/huggingface/hgface-snippet-for-neuspell.py) for curious practitioners.
+We provide an example code snippet at [./scripts/huggingface](./huggingface/huggingface-snippet-for-neuspell.py) for curious practitioners.
 - 14 September, 2020: This work is accepted at EMNLP 2020 (system demonstrations)

 # Introduction